jeremiak/metro-cli-class/index.md

 - Control-A moves the cursor to the beginning of the line
 - Control-E moves the cursor to the end of the line
 - Control-R allows you to search through the previous commands
+- Control-L clears your screen and presents you with a fresh prompt

 ## Keep on learning